 There can be a number of explanations for memory loss, many of which can be resolved by simple changes to our lifestyle.
-Our memory loss advisor, Helen Cosgrove, discusses some of the reasons why you might be experiencing a loss of memory.
+This blog discusses some of the reasons why you might be experiencing a loss of memory.

 Memory loss can be a disturbing symptom.
 Forgetting something you should remember has affected all of us and as one becomes older, there can be the nagging fear that one might be suffering from the early signs of dementia.

 There are many causes of memory loss.
 These range from being easily distracted, to serious health problems such as Alzheimer’s disease or strokes.
 Knowing why you have become more forgetful can often put your mind at ease as well as potentially, offer a solution to the problem.

 The most common cause of memory loss is usually simply being distracted or having poor concentration.
 For most of us, it is responsible for episodes of forgetfulness such as where you placed your car keys.
 Although potentially frustrating, it is part of normal life.
 Other causes include: